seven-vector-databases/seven-vector-databases.github.io/src/part-main/day2-mongodb.md

 9. From the left navigation pane select **NETWORK ACCESS > IP Access List**
 10. Add `0.0.0.0/0` for temporary open access during development

-### Create the Vector Search Index

-The vector search index is created programmatically in the notebook - no manual steps required in the Atlas UI.
-The index will only become active once data have been inserted and the embeddings are present.

-> **Note:** The collection must exist before the vector index can be created.
-On each run we drop the index first, then clear the documents with `delete_many({})`, before recreating the index programmatically.

 ### Configuration

 We'll set the `MONGODB_URI` environment variable before running the notebook: